Who We Are.

 About The Company

 STATUS Artist Development is a full service artist development firm with a global presence of both developing and established musicians and digital media creators.
+The firm has a team of publicists in Los Angeles, London and New York City.
 STATUS Artist Development was built upon the success of MLC PR and CORE PR (now collectively known as STATUS PR www.statuspr.com), two top-tier, mid-sized public relations firms specializing in entertainment-related publicity services.
 Using the cutting edge tactics that were created at both PR firms, STATUS Artist Development was established with the artist in mind.

 Over the past decade, the music industry has experienced dramatic changes in the way music is created and consumed; with these changes come a shift in artist and record label business relations, as well as a rise in the artist’s individual responsibility.
 In a constantly evolving business, it is essential for a firm to be able to offer their clients a variety of services to fit their needs that go beyond the scope of traditional public relations.
 In addition to public relations, STATUS Artist Development offers artists, with or without a label, the opportunity to control a cohesive image and brand across all sectors of development under one roof.